nguerrao/ADA-or-Nada-/index.md

 ### Followers - Followees network

+First we analyse the mutual relationships on Instagram network from [Kaggle][3].
+In order to proceed and visualize our network, we plot the degree distribution:

 <p align="center">
 <img src="./FF2.png" width="400" />
  </p>

+ We notice that the distribution is centered on the mean whereas the degree distribution of the Twitter network in the paper is left-tailed.
+The degree range in our dataset is 0 to 20 whereas the degree range in the Twitter dataset was from 0 to 10^4 for reciprocal relations so our data is less various with fewer entries (1'000 nodes only).

+ Then we compute the average local clustering coefficients for each degree from 2 to 20 and plot them.
+We obtain the following results:

  <p align="center">
 <img src="./FF1.png" width="400" />
  </p>

+We can see that the average local clustering coefficient for degree = 5 is equal to 0 and equal to 0.006536 for a dregree = 20.
+In the paper, the Twitter proposal was that the average local clustering coefficient decreases with the degree.
+We observe here that it is not the case for our Instagram since it increases with the degree up to degree = 18 and then decreases.
+It suggests that we can not apply the Twitter proposal to our Instagram dataset.

 <p align="center">
 <img src="./FF.png" width="400" />